-Pulsar Marketing is the marketing agency that is under state contract to provide all marketing and advertising for the agency.
+Marketing - VSP will utilize the marketing agency that is under state contract to provide all marketing and advertising for the agency.
 We will be partnering with them to come up with multiple campaigns that will address Human Trafficking awareness, work zone safety, and other motor carrier related campaigns.
-Pulsar Marketing has registered in SAM.gov but has received a message of "pending ID assignment", therefore at this time we do not have the UEI number.